 ➡️ Although this document refers to Google Docs throughout, this same process can be completed with Google Slides.

 💡 Tip from the Otus Team: Don't let the word assessment deter you.
 In Otus, the term "assessment" is used to indicate the collection of student work; you don't have to include the results in the gradebook!
-Check out the link below for more information.
+Check out this link for more details.

-- If you receive an error message when assigning an assessment with a Google Doc, try logging out of Otus and Google completely, then logging back in.
+Are you getting an error message when assigning an assessment with a Google Doc?
+Try logging out of Otus and Google completely, then logging back in.
 To completely log out of Otus, select your profile icon on the bottom-left portion of the screen, then select Log Out.

 ❗ If selecting "Make a copy for each student", please check out the FAQ section below for more details.

+Step 5: Assign the rubric assessment.
 The process of assigning a rubric assessment with a Google Doc attached is the same as assigning any other assessment.
-This section will outline what happens once the assessment has been assigned.

 💡 Tip from the Otus Team: want to filter out all of those emails?
 Check out this resource to learn how.